Anello-Photonics/docs-A1/getting_started_quick.rst

 2.4 EVK Configurations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Select *User Configuration* from the main menu to see default configurations.
+Select *Unit Configuration* from the main menu to see default configurations.
 To change any configurations,
 select *Edit*, then the configuration to change, then select the new value.

 For more information, please see the `Unit Configurations <https://docs-a1.readthedocs.io/en/latest/unit_configuration.html>`_.